rahulpoluri/lutend/README.md

 pnpm dev
 ```

-This runs all frontend applications in parallel using PNPM's `--parallel` flag.
+This runs all applications in parallel using PNPM's `--parallel` flag.

 #### Run specific applications: